Aiven-Open/klaw-docs/docs/blog/2023/07/high-availability-for-klaw.rst

 Background
 ----------
 In today's dynamic and ever-changing digital landscape, maintaining the uninterrupted operation of applications is of the highest importance.
-This article explores how to configure Klaw for high availability in production environments, enhancing reliability and delivering a seamless user experience.
+This blog post explores the configuration of Klaw, a Java-based application designed specifically for Kafka governance.

-In this blog post, we will dive deep into Klaw—an Java-based application explicitly created for Kafka governance.
-We will focus on exploring the configuration process for achieving high availability (HA) in production environments.
-By implementing these measures, we can ensure continuous operation, bolster reliability, and deliver a seamless user experience, even in unexpected failures.
+Our primary focus is on exploring the configuration process for achieving high availability (HA) in production environments.
+By implementing these measures, we can ensure continuous operation, enhance reliability, and deliver a seamless user experience, even during unexpected failures.

 **Why High Availability matters**